k0pernicus/website/content/posts/deep_dive_into_crossover.md

 This library is the *old* C++ runtime (MSVC 6.0 era).
 Modern Windows (and by extension, modern Wine bottles) have largely deprecated or removed it.
 The game was calling functions in a dynamic library that simply didn't exist in the virtual `system32` folder.

 To fix this, I had to:

-1. Manually create a `Windows XP` bottle (which is more likely to handle legacy calls).
+1. manually create a `Windows XP` bottle (which is more likely to handle legacy calls).
-2. Use the "Install Software" tool to inject `DirectX for Modern Games` (which oddly enough, contains legacy DX9 redistributables).
+2. use the "Install Software" tool to inject `DirectX for Modern Games` (which oddly enough, contains legacy DX9 redistributables).
-3. Manually patch the executable with the community-made "Killer App Mod" to strip the DRM that Wine couldn't parse.
+3. manually patch the executable with the community-made "Killer App Mod" to strip the DRM that Wine couldn't parse.

 *Tron 2.0* : **Partial success**.